 - Handling and taming aggressive parrots: Not every parrot owner is a natural-born bird trainer, but just about anybody can bribe a bird into being handleable with patience and effort.
 Move to a neutral location, avoid yelling, build trust, focus on repetition, and come with treats.

 - Correcting bad behavior in birds: Birds are very sensitive creatures that interpret our actions differently than more traditional pets like cats and dogs.
 This can lead to frustration and miscommunication between the bird and owner, which often only exacerbates existing behavior problems.
-Successfully rehabilitating a bird with behavior problems requires some knowledge of avian psychology, as well a calm, expressive voice that provides consistent messaging.
+Successfully rehabilitating a bird with behavior problems requires some knowledge of avian psychology, as well as a calm, expressive voice that provides consistent messaging.

 If you want a pet bird that you can handle and interact with, you will eventually get bitten at some point.
 The key to dealing with bites is to monitor your bird's behavior patterns and provide consistent training to pinpoint the cause of the undesirable behavior and fix it.

 Even in temporary bouts of biting behavior such as the "bluffing" phenomenon, it's important to stick to a set training schedule so that you can disrupt the potential onset of a pattern of behavioral issues.
 Failure to do so could cost you your relationship with your bird.